ArturTomasiak/opengl-win32-testbed/readme.md

 ### src structure
 `includes` -> includes, debugging and errors, the latter two of which are implemented in `/error/error.c`

-`window` -> a header and c file for WinMain, window handling and main loop
+`window` -> a header and c file for WinMain, window handling and rendering

-`/renderer` -> a header and c file for drawing to screen
+`/math` -> functions for handling with matricies

 `/shaders` -> a header and c file for everything related to reading, compiling and linking shaders

 `/texture` -> changing png files to usable textures

 `/vertex` -> vertex buffer, index buffer object and vertex array object handling, each in their subsequent c and h files

-`/math` -> functions for handling with matricies

 ### compilation
 my set up consists of: